fieldtrip/website/tutorial/coregistration_opm.md

     fieldlinebeta2_head = ft_transform_geometry(transform_sens2head, fieldlinebeta2);

+We can plot the sensors, which are now in head coordinates

+    figure
+    ft_plot_sens(fieldlinebeta2_head)
+    ft_plot_axes(fieldlinebeta2_head)
+    view([130 30]);

+and if we transform the dipole positions from helmet to head coordinates, we can also add those to the figure.

+    ft_plot_dipole(dip08.dip.pos, dip08.dip.mom, 'length', 0.02, 'diameter', 0.01)
+    ft_plot_dipole(dip11.dip.pos, dip11.dip.mom, 'length', 0.02, 'diameter', 0.01)
+    ft_plot_dipole(dip14.dip.pos, dip14.dip.mom, 'length', 0.02, 'diameter', 0.01)

+Note that the HPI coils were placed on the CTF magnetic dipole phantom, which was rather placed deep into the helmet.
+As such the HPI coils or dipoles at NAS, LPA and RPA are not really on positions where the real nose and ears would be.

 ## Coregistration using a 3D scanner

 {% include markup/warning %}
-Note that if you are using 3D scanner based on an iPhone or iPad, such as the [Structure Sensor](https://structure.io), and if you have the OPMs in the same magnetically shielded room (MSR) as a SQUID MEG system, you will want to turn the iPhone or iPad to airplane mode prior to taking it into the MSR.
+Note that if you are using 3D scanner based on an iPhone or iPad, such as the [Structure Sensor](https://structure.io), and if you have the OPMs in the same magnetically shielded room (MSR) as a SQUID MEG system, you will want to turn the iPhone or iPad to **airplane mode** prior to taking it into the MSR.
 Otherwise the electromagnetic fields of the cellular and/or wifi radio may cause problems with the SQUIDs.
 {% include markup/end %}

-The idea here is to make a sufficiently high quality 3D-model that captures the participant's facial features in register with the the helmet, such that the facial features can be used for coregistration with a surface image obtained from an anatomical MRI.
-From the image of the helmet, the position of the sensors can be deduced.
-Thus, the 3D-model serves as an intermediary to link the anatomy with the sensors.
+The procedure that we follow here is published in [Zetter et al. 2019](https://doi.org/10.1038/s41598-019-41763-4).
+An optical 3D scaner can be used to capture the participant's facial features combined with the OPM helmet.
+The face from the 3D scan can be coregistered with a 3D model of the face obtained from the individual's anatomical MRI.
+Similarly, the helmet from the 3D can be coregistered with a 3D model of the helmet.
+Thus, the optical 3D scan serves as an intermediary to link the face and anatomical MRI to the helmet and sensors.

 The procedure for this consists of the following steps:

-- Read the anatomical MRI, and assign a head-based coordinate system, using **[ft_read_mri](/reference/fileio/ft_read_mri)**, and **[ft_volumerealign](/reference/ft_volumerealign)**.
-- Read in the 3D model, assign a meaningful coordinate system, and erase the irrelevant parts, using **[ft_read_headshape](/reference/ft_read_headshape)**, **[ft_meshrealign](/reference/ft_meshrealign)**, and **[ft_defacemesh](/reference/ft_defacemesh)**.
+- Read the 3D scan, assign a meaningful coordinate system, and erase the irrelevant parts, using **[ft_read_headshape](/reference/ft_read_headshape)**, **[ft_meshrealign](/reference/ft_meshrealign)**, and **[ft_defacemesh](/reference/ft_defacemesh)**.
+- Read the anatomical MRI, assign a well defined head coordinate system, using **[ft_read_mri](/reference/fileio/ft_read_mri)**, and **[ft_volumerealign](/reference/ft_volumerealign)**.
-- Interactive alignment of the face - extracted from the 3D model -  with the MRI-extracted scalp surface, using **[ft_volumesegment](/reference/ft_volumesegment)**, **[ft_prepare_mesh](/reference/ft_prepare_mesh)**, and **[ft_meshrealign](/reference/ft_meshrealign)**.
+- Interactive alignment of the face - extracted from the 3D scan - with the face extracted from the anatomical MRI, using **[ft_volumesegment](/reference/ft_volumesegment)**, **[ft_prepare_mesh](/reference/ft_prepare_mesh)**, and **[ft_meshrealign](/reference/ft_meshrealign)**.
-- Interactive alignment of the helmet with the reference sensors/helmet, using **[ft_meshrealign](/reference/ft_meshrealign)**.
+- Interactive alignment of the helmet - extracted from the 3D scan - with the reference helmet and sensors, using **[ft_meshrealign](/reference/ft_meshrealign)**.
 - Combination of the obtained alignment parameters into a single transformation matrix
 - Application of the resulting transformation to the sensor array, using **[ft_transform_geometry](/reference/utility/ft_transform_geometry)**.

-### Definition of the head-based coordinate system

-Here, we read in the anatomical MRI of the participant, and define the coordinate system based on the conventions that are typically used for SQUID-based MEG.
-That is, using anatomical landmarks on the surface of the head, a coordinate system is defined, that can also be defined using a Polhemus tracker (as in coregistration strategy 1, see above).
-Note that alternatively the coordinate system can be defined based on anatomical structures in the brain (cf. the anterior and posterior commissures), which facilitates spatial alignment/normalisation across participants.

-    % read in the anatomical MRI
-    mri = ft_read_mri('example3_anatomical.nii.gz');
-    ft_determine_coordsys(mri);

-{% include image src="/assets/img/tutorial/coregistration_opm/mri_notaligned.png" width="400" %}
-_Figure: anatomical MRI image with an not clearly defined coordinate system._

-After reading in the MRI, you can check the coordinate system with `ft_determine_coordsys`.
-As the above figure shows, the axes are labeled as 'unknown', but it seems that they are oriented according to the RAS convention, while the origin of the coordinate system is ill-defined.
-For this reason, we will explicitly impose an anatomical landmark based coordinate system next, which requires interactive identification of the relevant landmarks (nasion, left/right pre auricular points).

-    % define a head based coordinate system cfg          = [];
-    cfg.coordsys = 'neuromag';
-    mri          = ft_volumerealign(cfg, mri);
-    ft_determine_coordsys(mri);

-{% include image src="/assets/img/tutorial/coregistration_opm/mri_aligned.png" width="400" %}
-_Figure: anatomical MRI image with a 'neuromag' coordinate system._

-### Cleaning of the structure sensor scan
+### Processing the optical 3D scan

-Here, we read in the 3D-model from the structure scan, and define a coordinate system that has its axes pointing into more or less canonical directions (relative to the participant).
-The next steps remove irrelevant parts of the image (e.g. the back of a chair etc), and here we also choose to separate the 'face' part from the 'helmet' part, to facilitate the alignment.
-Strictly speaking this separation is not necessary.
+We read in the model from the optical 3D scanner.
+The first step is to coergister the 3D scan with a coordinate system that has its axes pointing into more or less canonical directions (relative to the participant).
+In the next step we remove irrelevant parts of the image, such as the back of a chair.
+Then we separate the 'face' part from the 'helmet' part to facilitate their respective alignments.

     scan      = ft_read_headshape('example3_face_helmet.obj');
     scan.unit = 'm';

-    figure;hold on;
+    figure; hold on;
     ft_plot_headshape(scan);
     ft_plot_axes(scan);
-    lighting gouraud; material dull; h=light;
+    lighting gouraud; material dull; light;

 {% include image src="/assets/img/tutorial/coregistration_opm/scan_notaligned.png" width="400" %}
-_Figure: 3D-model with an not clearly defined coordinate system._
+_Figure: 3D scan with a not so clearly defined coordinate system._

-In the example model, the coordinate axes' orientations relative to the participant more or less are well-behaved, i.e. the axes are pointing approximately along the left/right, anterior/posterior, and superior inferior directions, but the order of the axes is not conventional.
-As a first step we might want to assign a better defined coordinate system to the model.
-Note that the exact coordinate system does not matter too much.
-Here we define the coordinate system such that the X/Y/Z axes are pointing into the same direction as the head  coordinate system defined in the MRI image, i.e. R(ight)A(nterior)S(uperior).
-We use `cfg.coordsys='neuromag'` because this method allows us to approximately indicate the N(asion)/L(eft preauricular point), and R(ight) preauricular point.
-Note that in the below procedure, the ears are not visible in the model, instead we will use the protruding points on the helmet's rim to define 'l' and 'r'.
+In the example scan, the coordinate axes' orientations relative to the participant are not cleary defined.
+The origin `[0, 0, 0]` is somewhere in the chest, but the axes are reasonably well-behaved, i.e., pointing approximately along the left/right, anterior/posterior, and superior inferior directions.
+However, this will depend on the 3D scanner and the angle from which you start the scan.

+To facilitate later processing, we will assign a better defined coordinate system to the scan, focussing on the head.
+The exact coordinate system does not really matter, but it is convenient to use a coordinate system such that the X/Y/Z axes are pointing approximately in the same direction as the head coordinate system that we will use for the MRI the subsequent analyses.
+The coordinate system that we aim for in the subsequent analysis is RAS (Right, Anterior, Superior) and hence we specify `cfg.coordsys='neuromag'` which allows us to approximately indicate the N(asion), the L(eft) preauricular point, and the R(ight) preauricular point.
+Since the participant's ears are not visible in the scan, we will use the protruding points on the helmet's rim to define 'L' and 'R'.

     % approximately align the mesh to a RAS coordinate system,
     % by clicking on 'dummy' nas/lpa/rpa